 Enterprise resource planning (ERP) software platforms are renowned for their sheer comprehensiveness.
 ERP software systems are typically quite massive in size, designed to serve as a digital hub for a company’s operations.
-A single enterprise resource planning system can take the place of half a dozen or smaller software platforms.
+A single enterprise resource planning system can take the place of half a dozen or more smaller software platforms.
 It is also typical to have dozens of functionalities with many different types of users on the platform.

 Make no mistake: training is absolutely essential for ensuring that a company’s employees make the most of this technology.
 But the very nature of the typical ERP platform makes for a very complex training equation that requires lots of planning and preparation.
 This is essential for minimizing ERP training costs, while simultaneously maximizing the ROI for your business.